EpicKor.Korea, explained.

 For visitors, that creates a more interesting version of Seoul.
 The city is not just asking you to consume more.
 It is also showing you how locals recover from consuming, working, studying, and scrolling too much.

-That is why the nap competition is more than a quirky photo gallery.
+That is why the space-out competition is more than a quirky photo gallery.
 It gives travelers permission to build a softer Seoul trip.
 You can still chase food, fashion, beauty, and nightlife.
 But you can also notice how Koreans use small pauses to keep city life bearable: sitting by the river after work, sharing fruit at a park mat, sleeping on a long subway ride, lingering in a cafe without rushing the next stop, or spending a rainy afternoon in a jjimjilbang.

 If your itinerary already feels crowded, do not add a "wellness activity" as one more task.
 Replace something.
 Trade a second shopping district for a river evening.
 Trade a rushed lunch for a slower meal.
 Trade one more photo stop for thirty quiet minutes where nobody has to perform the trip.